-“Customer engagement is essential, great product and services are mandatory, and an innovative economic model may be table stakes, but without operations all of that fails.
-Operations is the critical last mile in translating business strategy into reality.
+“Customer engagement is essential, great product and services are mandatory, and an innovative economic model may be table stakes, but without operations, all of that fails.
+Operations are the critical last mile in translating business strategy into reality.
 Whether substantially improving existing operations or preparing operationally for a complete redefinition of strategy, getting operations right is critical to achieving measurable business outcomes.”

 Another WEF paper, “Digital Transformation Initiative: Maximizing the Return on Digital Investments” calls out five key enablers to maximize the return on digital investments and emphasizes that: